-There is nothing worse than trying to handle – let alone ride – a spooky, hyper-reactive horse who just won’t listen.
+The struggle is real when we’re trying to handle – let alone ride – a spooky, hyper-reactive horse who just won’t listen.

 When it comes to the spooky horse though, there are a couple of things you need to remember.
 First, it’s in a horse’s nature to follow its “flight” rather than “fight” response, and secondly, there are a multitude of factors that can contribute to difficult, flighty behaviour such as a high starch/sugar feed, age and experience, level of training, housing, pain and digestive conditions.

-Before looking for a ‘quick fix’ such as a calming supplement, it is important to assess whether variables such as the ones listed above could explain the nervous, erratic behaviour or whether your horse could have a nutrient deficiency.
+Calming supplements offer support as an effective part of your management practices and often with great success however, it’s important to first rule out other influencing variables first such as the ones listed above which could explain the nervous, erratic behaviour or whether your horse could have a nutrient deficiency.

 Over recent years, magnesium has gained a lot of interest for its reported “calming properties”.
 So, let’s take a closer look at what it is, how, why and whether it works.

 Firstly, magnesium is a vital macro-mineral that plays a role in numerous functions in the horse’s body.
 The majority of magnesium (60%) is found in bone and approximately 30% is found in muscle.
 Magnesium is required for all genetic material to work properly (which is pretty important for life!) and it is essential for the activation of over 300 enzymes.
 Nevertheless, it is magnesium’s role in muscle contraction and nerve excitability that has drawn our attention.